-1. Context •• The working group has been established by the Neighbourhoods Scrutiny and Performance Panel following Member concerns about the extent and levels of anti-social behaviour in the borough.
+1. Context Ι. The working group has been established by the Neighbourhoods Scrutiny and Performance Panel following Member concerns about the extent and levels of anti-social behaviour in the borough.
 2. Objectives i.
 To learn from residents, community groups and agencies what their experience/understanding is of anti- social behaviour in Walsall ii.
 To better understand policy and practice in addressing ASB in Walsall by individual agencies and collective working iii.
 To explore good practice in addressing ASB within the borough and other boroughs. iv.
-To highlight findings and report to Cabinet/Council and Safer and Stronger Communities Partnership Board.
-3. Scope 1. how anti-social behaviour is defined by residents and agencies 2. to establish and consider where anti-social behaviour takes place and to what extent 3. what is causing anti-social behaviour 4. review of effectiveness of current anti-social behaviour strategies, policies and practices 6.
-Equalities Implications There is a legal and moral obligation to ensure that, when undertaking a scrutiny review, the impact of policies; procedures; strategies and activities is considered within the 6 strands of equality (Age, Disability, Gender, Race, Religion or Belief, and strategies, policies and pra Any recommendations that tested to ensure they are correquirements t the working group make will be ompliant with equality ment of this work by the group will social behaviour the working grou wide range of individuals and orga investigations.
-This includes representatives of th Scrutiny and Performance Panels the issues that are related to anti- ip anticipates engaging with a anisations to assist in its ne remaining Walsall Council as required. professional expertise a number of e co-opted as advisers to the :: Group seeks to engage with the Local Residents (Young People, Elderly, BME & Faith groups, Women & Parents) Local Businesses Community & Voluntary Groups Teachers & Governors Neighbourhood Watch Groups Drug/Alcohol Treatment Agencies Parks and Leisure Walsall Primary Care Trust Pub Watch Registered Social Landlords following stakeholders: Courts Probation service Police (senior officers & PCSOs) Youth Service Youth Offending Team Safer Walsall Partnership Teams Parenting officers Public Protection/Licensing Team Education Walsall (Serco) Legal Services WHG Community Safety Team
+To highlight findings and report to Cabinet/Council and Safer and Stronger Communities Partnership Board. - 3.
+Scope 1. how anti-social behaviour is defined by residents and agencies 2. to establish and consider where anti-social behaviour takes place and to what extent 3. what is causing anti-social behaviour 4. review of effectiveness of current anti-social behaviour strategies, policies and practices 6.
+Equalities Implications There is a legal and moral obligation to ensure that, when undertaking a scrutiny review, the impact of policies; procedures; strategies and activities is considered within the 6 strands of J strategies and activities is considered within the 6 strands of strategies, policies and pra Any recommendations that tested to ensure they are correquirements t the working group make will be ompliant with equality ment of this work by the group will 4. social behaviour the working grou wide range of individuals and orga investigations.
+This includes representatives of th Scrutiny and Performance Panels the issues that are related to anti- ip anticipates engaging with a anisations to assist in its ne remaining Walsall Council as required. professional expertise a number of e co-opted as advisers to the staken of ASB, covering nt and rehabilitation, the Working Local Residents (Young People, Elderly, BME & Faith groups, Women & Parents) Local Businesses Community & Voluntary Groups Teachers & Governors Neighbourhood Watch Groups Drug/Alcohol Treatment Agencies Parks and Leisure Walsall Primary Care Trust Pub Watch Registered Social Landlords Courts Probation service Police (senior officers & PCSOs) Youth Service Youth Offending Team Safer Walsall Partnership Teams Parenting officers Public Protection/Licensing Team Education Walsall (Serco) Legal Services WHG Community Safety Team